 Aunt Rita’s Foundation doesn’t only focus their activities on fundraising and funding.
-Project HIVAZ was formed to promote HIV testing and engage Arizonans in HIV awareness and prevention.
-A key goal of Project HIVAZ campaigns is to help eliminate the stigma of HIV and AIDS to enable honest discussions about HIV risk and transmission.
-In 2012 and 2013, new infections increased by an excess of 15% each year.
+HIVAZ Connect (previously Project HIVAZ) was formed to promote HIV testing and engage Arizonans in HIV awareness and prevention.
+A key goal of HIVAZ Connect campaigns is to help eliminate the stigma of HIV and AIDS to enable honest discussions about HIV risk and transmission.
+In 2019 there were 776 new infections in Arizona, 521 of them being in Maricopa County.
 Arizona’s ethnic minority populations are most at risk for new infections; 577 (74.4%) of newly diagnosed individuals identified as white or Hispanic.
 While fewer newly diagnosed individuals identified as black, though the incidence rate of HIV/AIDS in black individuals was the highest at 36.5 per 100,000.

 Aunt Rita’s Foundation provides the compassion many people need, and gives people suffering from HIV/AIDS and their families something priceless – hope.

 Kelley Densham, Charles Schwab

 Amy Edmonds, Bill Holt Clinic at Phoenix Children’s Hospital

 Duvia Lozano, Chicanos Por La Causa

 Becky Lutz, CAN Community Health & Southwest Center